nu7hatch/hop/README.md

 _Hop_ will run everything you need to start working with the project at once.

+## Common Hop-files

+Your _Hop_ configuration doesn't necessary need to be in the project directory.
+You can use common hop-files placed in `~/.hop/` directory.
+To use common hop-file you must specify its name hen calling `hop` command:

+    $ hop common_setup

+This will hop in using the `~/.hop/common_setup` configuration file.

 ## Copyright

 Copyright 2012 (C) by Chris Kowalik (aka. nu7hatch)